 - 350 g bread flour

 - 1 egg

-- 25 g pork fat (trimmed from pork butt)
+- 25 g pork fat trimmed from pork butt, ground on medium plate

 - To prepare the dough, sift the flour into a bowl.
 They say that sifting the flour makes for better pelmeni dough.
 Make a hole in the center of the flour.
 Pour the salted water and a slightly beaten egg.
 Mix until all the flour is incorporated.
 The dough will be quite stiff.
 Using a stand mixer fitted with a dough hook will make the job very easy though.
 As the dough is stiff, watch your mixer very closely.
 If your mixer isn't powerful enough and struggles, it's better to finish by hand.